hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 # 2022/11/19

 * We started with the prison escape
-* Got a book that is _____, Glister suggested kissing the frog, which had it say the name of the book in Elvish
+* Got a book that is Tales of the Gloaming Court, Glister suggested kissing the frog,
+  which had it say the name of the book in Elvish
 * We fought Endelyn and managed to kill her without creating an eclipse
   * She disappeared in a smoke and is probably not killed
 * We reunited with the NPCs, Amidor was willing to take us